AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ## Launching with a solid motor

-For what concerns the difference between solid, liquid and hybrid engines, the EuRoc guys made a [great post](https://www.instagram.com/p/CUhoVtkNmTi) on this topic, so I won't discuss this here: I'll just say that, for Lynx, we went for an off-the-shelf solid motor, the Aerotech M2000R (you can find all the specs on [the Lynx page](https://www.skywarder.eu/blog/lynx-en/) of our website).
+For what concerns the difference between solid, liquid and hybrid engines, the EuRoc guys made a [great post](https://www.instagram.com/p/CUhoVtkNmTi) about this topic, so I won't go too deep into the details here: I'll just say that, for Lynx, we went for an off-the-shelf solid motor, the Aerotech M2000R (you can find all the specs on [the Lynx page](https://www.skywarder.eu/blog/lynx-en/) of our website).
 For future editions, we are preparing our own [hybrid motor](https://www.skywarder.eu/blog/chimaera-en/).

 {{< figure src="img/skyward-euroc21-ignition.png.webp" caption="Preparation of the rocket before ignition. © Skyward Experimental Rocketry, 2021" >}}